Last Updated on

 What Does a Therapist Do?

 Fundamentally, therapists help people overcome their problems.
 These problems can come in a wide variety of forms and can include substance abuse problems, interpersonal problems with family members or coworkers, or behavioral disorders.
 What a therapist does depends largely on the type of therapist they are.
-For example:

 - An occupational therapist helps people with temporary disabilities return to their prior level of functioning, and helps people with permanent disabilities live more independently on a day-to-day basis (Bureau of Labor Statistics, 2015).